ffsouza/python_glcmFeature/README.md

 glcmAnalysis.py-> presents codes for analyzing testPattern images.
 It will eventually help to naroow down how to inturprete the results of GLCM.
-A ppt presentation is also presented here to quantify the results of GLCM analysis. (glcmTutorialGraph)
+A ppt presentation is also presented here to quantify the results of GLCM analysis. (glcmTestPattern)